How to Use the Glycemic Load Calculator

 Glycemic Index (GI): A Measure of Speed

 The Glycemic Index is a number from 0-100 that tells you how quickly a food's carbohydrates turn into sugar.
-The problem?
 It ignores portion size.
-Watermelon, for example, has a high GI of 76, giving it a bad rap.
-But because it's mostly water and low in carbs, its actual effect is minimal unless you eat a huge amount.
+For example, watermelon has a high GI but its actual effect is minimal unless you eat a huge amount.

 Glycemic Load (GL): The True Measure of Impact

-Glycemic Load combines the GI (speed) with the actual amount of carbohydrates in your specific portion size.
-A normal 120g serving of watermelon has a very low GL of about 5.
-This number accurately reflects its small effect on your blood sugar.
-GL gives you the full picture, making it the gold standard for meal planning.
+Glycemic Load combines the GI with the actual amount of carbohydrates in your portion.
+A normal serving of watermelon has a very low GL.
+This number accurately reflects the real-world impact on your blood sugar.

 Understanding Your Glycemic Load Score